-A = alphabetical character

-N = numerical character
+A = alphabetical character N = numerical character

 Recognizing the wide variance in project complexity, UDS allows two levels of sheet identification.
 Either of these or a combination of the two can be used to suit the project or the intended use of the drawings.
 Level 1 offers the simplest identification format and would be suitable for all but the most complex projects.
 Level 2 provides guidance for complex or special types of projects.
-Refer to UDS allows two levels of sheet identification.
-Refer to UDS allows two levels of sheet identification.
+Refer to UDS Appendix A - Discipline Designators, UDS section 1.6 for examples of the two levels of sheet identification.